Boldly Going Where No Other Case Has Gone Before!

 You can fit three standard motherboard types in this case: E-ATX – ATX, Micro ATX.

 The footprint of the Sentey GS-6500 will accept a motherboard that is 33cm x 30cm.
-This extreme floor board will put you into dual processor motherboard territory.
-In fact, right now you can jump on eBay.com and buy a an AMD Opteron dual processor motherboard for less than $75 and equal the strength of most Intel based SLI gaming options on the market today.
+This extreme floorboard will put you into dual-processor motherboard territory.
+In fact, right now you can jump on eBay.com and buy an AMD Opteron dual-processor motherboard for less than $75 and equal the strength of most Intel-based SLI gaming options on the market today.
 You can also use this power on BOINC distributed computing projects.
 I personally led the world in SETI@HOME with a dual Xeon motherboard a few years ago.
-At this time Intel QX9650 processors tried to catch me but it took them over six months to catch up since my dual processors had more available high speed memory bandwidth than they did.
+At this time Intel QX9650 processors tried to catch me but it took them over six months to catch up since my dual processors had more available high-speed memory bandwidth than they did.
 If you ever wanted to do something other than game on your computer and get worldwide attention then the Sentey Burton series is your best option right now.

 Here are some photos of the glow put off by the numerous case fans at night.